 How to Treat Blisters?

-Now that you know how blisters form, let’s discuss the best methods to treat them.
-The following methods will also allow you to play soccer comfortably while suffering from blisters.
+Now that you know how blisters form, let’s discuss the best treatment methods.
+The following methods will allow you to play soccer comfortably while suffering from blisters.

 Clean the Affected Area